shingchan95/Portfolio_Page_react/README.md

 ![license](https://img.shields.io/badge/license-MLT%20license-green)

 ## Description
 This application provides a portfolio created using react.js.
-It is a front-end framework that utilizes individual parts of their application on both the client-side and the server-side, which ultimately boosts the speed of the development process.
+It is a component based front-end framework which ultimately boosts the speed of the development process.

 ## Table of Contents
 - [Usage](#usage)